 What Are Some Cons of Using HomeAdvisor

-Like I mentioned before, leads can be very expensive, up to $150 a leads for roofing companies or water damage restoration services.
+Like I mentioned before, for service professionals leads can be very expensive, up to $150 a leads for roofing companies or water damage restoration services.
 Just because you got the lead, it does not guarantee you will get the job and in many cases, you might not ever even talk to the potential client!

 Consider that, you just paid $150 for a lead you will never even have contact with!
 I already know as a small business owner the thought of throwing $150 out the windows doesn’t make you feel warm and fuzzy.